 SEA RANGER’s conversion from an ocean-going tug boat to a yacht was in 1994 by Malta Drydock Company, which made her a comfortable and luxurious boat capable of taking trips to every corner of the globe in style.

-There is a jacuzzi, a basketball court, swimmings pools, a helicopter pad, a garage full of tenders with a 40ft cabin cruiser, a seaplane, and numerous small boats.
+There is a jacuzzi, a basketball court, swimming pools, a helicopter pad, a garage full of tenders with a 40ft cabin cruiser, a seaplane, and numerous small boats.

-The Sea Ranger was built by Schichau Unterweser at their Bremerhaven shipyard.
+The SEA RANGER yacht was built by Schichau Unterweser at their Bremerhaven shipyard.
 She appears utilitarian with her rugged exterior and her aft crane.
 In 1994, the exterior was re-conceptualized by Kusch Yachts for a French owner.

 She was originally built to be a tug for towing oil platforms across the ocean and salvaging distressed tankers.
 Now, she is the best platform to explore every corner of the world with family.

 The 77.7m yacht has a draft of 5.77m and a beam of 13.3m.
 She is fitted with twin Deutz engines which allow her to cruise at 13kn and reach a top speed of 18kn.
 She displaces 1,890 GT.

-She was later resold to an American businessman who renamed her Lone Ranger and refitted with a wide range of tenders and ready to carry families across the world.
+She was later resold to an American businessman who renamed her Lone Ranger and refitted with a wide range of tenders ready to carry families across the world.